davidpn11/MockBird/README.md

 ## A platform to create custom forms to be embedded in chatbots

-### The idea of making this open source is so that the community can help MockBird by creating new templates and components, and also improve the app
+### The idea of making this open source is so that the community can help MockBird by creating new templates, components and also improving the app

 ### All merits will be recognized